Luigian/Php_Piscine/day06/ex00/README.md

-# Piscine_Php / day06 / ex00 : The Color Class
+# Php_Piscine / day06 / ex00 : The Color Class

 ## Description
 This Color Class will allow us to represent colors and perform a few simple operations on their components.